 She concludes that “the idea that women’s situation parallels that of workers suggests a strategy of parallel social struggles for freedom” (p.
 108).

 This entire section is dishonest.
 Vogel ignores the fact that Bebel described privileged women and working-class women as “enemy sisters,” and his explicit recommendation against women in antagonistic classes organizing together, except for those few united-front actions that benefit all women.(1) Organizing against men is not one of those actions.
 It is counter-productive for working women to organize against working men whose support they need to fight the employers.

 Vogel also disregards Eleanor Marx, who could not be more clear on the matter:

 “For us there is no more a ‘women’s question’ from the bourgeois standpoint than there is a men’s question.
 Where the bourgeois women demand rights that are of help to us too, we will fight together with them, just as the men of our class did not reject the right to vote because it came from the bourgeois class.
 We too will not reject any benefit, gained by the bourgeois women in their own interests, which they provide us willingly or unwillingly.
 We accept these benefits as weapons, weapons that enable us to fight better on the side of our working-class brothers.
 We are not women arrayed in struggle against men but workers who are in struggle against the exploiters.”(2)

-In other words, socialists do not counter-pose women’s liberation to the needs of the revolution; fighting for women’s liberation is how we build the revolution.
+Revolutionary socialists do not counterpose women’s liberation to the needs of the revolution; the fight for women’s liberation is central to building the revolution.